alikon/corda-docker/README.md

 ## Usage (automatic way - using docker compose)

 * Check Dockerfile and docker-compose.yml (e.g. to adjust version or exposed ports)
-* use the network bootstrap for generate your node
+* use the network bootstrap for generate your nodes
+* Bootstrapping a test network The Corda Network Bootstrapper can be downloaded from here
+* Create a directory containing a node config file, ending in “_node.conf”, for each node you want to create.
+Then run the following command: `java -jar network-bootstrapper-VERSION.jar <nodes-root-dir>`
 * `docker-compose build` - to build base Corda images for Corda Node/Networkmap/Notary
 * `docker-compose up` - to spin up all Corda containers (Nodes + Networkmap + Notary)
 * `docker exec -it banka /bin/sh` - to log in to one of the running Node containers